My Favorite Brunette: Plot

 The flashback ends.
 Ronnie is on death row, cursing Carlotta for disappearing and not testifying at his trial.
 When the warden comes to get Ronnie for this execution, Ronnie faints.
-When he comes to, Carlotta is there and tells him that he is a free man.
-Ronnie had mistakenly given the keyhole photo negative to his customer.
+When he comes to, Carlotta is there and tells him that he is a free man: Ronnie had mistakenly given the keyhole photo negative to his customer.
 The photo revealed the "uncle" as an impostor.
 Carlotta said that a detective captured the gang, and "the rest was routine".
 Ronnie is cleared, and Carlotta's uncle is safe.
 The warden tells the executioner that the execution was cancelled.
-The executioner (Bing Crosby) curses and walks away.
-Ronnie and Carlotta embrace.
+The executioner (Bing Crosby) curses and walks away as Ronnie and Carlotta embrace.